A topic from the subject of Organic Chemistry in Chemistry.

 Data Analysis

-The data from aromatic chemistry experiments can be analyzed using a variety of techniques, including:
+Data from aromatic chemistry experiments is analyzed using various techniques, including:

 Applications